modal-labs/pytest-markdown-docs/README.md

-# Pytest Markdown
+# Pytest Markdown Docs

-A plugin for [pytest](https://docs.pytest.org) that runs markdown code snippets through pytest.
+A plugin for [pytest](https://docs.pytest.org) that uses markdown code snippets from markdown files and docstrings as tests.

 Detects Python code fences (triple backtick escaped blocks) in markdown files as well as inline Python docstrings (similar to doctests) and runs them as tests.